 First, note the method’s name.
 There is a mention of something called ‘excess earnings’.
 Whoever in business ever felt any earnings were excessive!

-Actually, this name was coined by the US Treasury for economic reasons which have nothing to do with business people enjoying excess cash.
+Actually, the US Treasury coined this name for economic reasons.
+And they have nothing to do with business people enjoying excess cash.
 Put simply, this is the measure of business earnings over and above a reasonable return on invested capital.

 The idea is that investors should expect to receive some reasonable returns given the business risk in order to justify the investment in the company.
 If the actual business earnings exceed this required amount, the overage is deemed ‘excess earnings’.